 Social Justice and Scripture: Untie the Knot Pt.1

 Since 2017 I have helped manage the worldview publication and podcast For the New Christian Intellectual.

 I also work as a coach/consultant for writers looking to grow their audience and create an online business.
 Find out more about what I offer at CodyLibolt.Media.

 More About Cody

-I trusted in Jesus at a young age when I prayed the sinner’s prayer and asked Jesus Christ to be my Savior and my Lord.
+I trusted in Jesus Christ at a young age as my Savior and my Lord.

-In my free time I enjoy reading, writing songs, playing tennis, and exploring Ashland with my amazing wife and two young kids.
+In my free time I enjoy reading, running, and exploring Irvine with my wife and two kids.

 You can contact me via email here.

 About the Gospel